atsushi-ambo/todo-app/README.md

-# To-Do App
+# ToDo-App

 A modern kanban-style task management application developed through collaboration between **human developers** and **generative AI**.

 ## About This Project

-This To-Do App is the result of a unique collaboration between human developers and generative AI (GitHub Copilot).
+This ToDo-App is the result of a unique collaboration between human developers and generative AI (GitHub Copilot).
 By combining human creativity and problem-solving with AI assistance for code generation, debugging, and feature implementation, we've created an application that demonstrates the potential of human-AI collaboration in software development.

 ## What's New